Pastoral Support

 Early Help & Intervention

 As well as the Esteem Family and Student Support Team (FASST) service above, Derbyshire County Council also provide Early Help & Intervention support.
-The leaflet below provides more information.
+The link below provides more information on their website.

 Please also get in touch with our Family Support Worker, Gemma, who can assist with signposting you to the right area of support.